Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Flower petals: Beauty and joy in marriage

-Modern churches sometimes restrict rice throwing for cleanup reasons, with 30% now using biodegradable confetti alternatives.
+Modern churches sometimes restrict rice throwing for cleanup reasons, with some now using biodegradable confetti alternatives.

 Post-Ceremony Celebrations